Diet - liver disease

 - Increasing your intake of carbohydrates to be in proportion with the amount of protein you eat.

-- Taking vitamins and medicines and prescribed by your doctor for low blood count, nerve problems, or nutritional problems from liver disease.
+- Taking vitamins and medicines prescribed by your health care provider for low blood count, nerve problems, or nutritional problems from liver disease.

 - Limiting your salt intake.
 Salt in the diet may worsen fluid buildup and swelling in the liver.

 Liver disease can affect the absorption of food and the production of proteins and vitamins.
 Therefore, your diet may influence your weight, appetite, and the amounts of vitamins in your body.
 DO NOT limit protein too much, because it can result in a lack of certain amino acids.